Against Thee Only Have I Sinnd I Own It – Hymn Lyric

 The hymn then shifts focus to the author’s yearning to find joy and gladness.
 They ask God to make them sing once more, saying, “Make me to sing once more of joy and gladness, Father of mercies, hear my voice!”
 This highlights the author’s desire for a renewed sense of happiness and contentment, which they believe can only be found through God.

 The author recognizes that God loves when His people rejoice and asks Him, for His name’s sake, to lift them from their sadness.
-They express their faith in God’s ability to joy, saying, “For Thy name’s sake, oh raise me from this sadness, Thou, God, dost love that we rejoice.”
+They express their in God’s ability to bring joy, saying, “For Thy name’s sake, oh raise me from this sadness, Thou, God, dost love that we rejoice.”
 This serves as a reminder that God’s love for His people extends to their happiness and well-being.

 The author then expresses their willingness to learn and follow God’s law.
 They ask to be taught with a glad and fervent spirit so that they can go forth upon their way as God’s willing servant.
 The hymn states, “Teach me Thy law, with spirit glad and fervent Let me go forth upon my way; Thou art my God, I am Thy willing servant To do Thy pleasure day by day.”
 This demonstrates the author’s commitment to live according to God’s commands and to do His will.

-Finally, the hymn ends with a declaration of hope and trust in God’s protection and .
+Finally, the hymn ends with a declaration of hope and trust in God’s protection and guidance.
 The author acknowledges that God has heard their prayer and is now by their side.
 They believe that God will lead them on a plainer path and that their soul is safe under His care.
 The hymn concludes, “Oh haste Thou, my Defence, be now beside me!
 Behold, the Lord hath heard my prayer!
 Now on a plainer path His hand shall guide me, My soul is safe beneath His care.”
 This serves as a reminder that even in the midst of guilt and remorse, God is always there to offer guidance, protection, and redemption.

 In summary, the hymn “Against Thee Only Have I Sinnd I Own It” beautifully captures the writer’s confession of their sins, their plea for forgiveness, and their hope for redemption.
 Through their honest and heartfelt words, the author demonstrates a deep desire to be reconciled with God, to find joy and gladness, and to live according to His will.
 This hymn serves as a reminder of God’s love, mercy, and the transformative power of His forgiveness.